 If you come to Italy there are some things you just have to do, foods to try, and places to see.
 There are 50 UNESCO protected sites here, that’s more than any other country in the world.
 So where do you start?

-Don’t worry we are here to help you with a simple guide to make your visit a truly unforgettable one.
+Don’t worry we are here to help you with a Smart Trip Florence a simple guide to make your visit a truly unforgettable one.

 The country really has something for everyone, whether it’s art, history, fashion, football, architecture, food, wine, beaches, ski resorts or simply the chance to try out some gelatos in the summer sun.